Nadia-Online/PowerBI/README.md

 ### 💡 How to use the Slicers
 Use the **Region** and **Segment** slicers to see your local "Sweet Spot."
 You’ll notice that while the general break-even for Technology is high, certain regions have much tighter margins.
 This helps managers set localised discount policies based on regional competitors or customer types.

+## 🛠️ Technical Challenges Overcome
+*   **Environment Constraints:** Navigating the specific UI limitations of the Power BI Web Version.
+*   **Data Standardisation:** Resolved initial data discrepancies by adjusting 'Locale' settings to align time zones and currency formatting.
+*   **Visual Calibration:** Fine-tuned X and Y axes to ensure a continuous scale that accurately represented the relationship between percentage and currency.

+## ✅ Result
+*   **Interactive Geographic Map:** Integrated a map visual to show profit distribution across Europe, allowing decision-makers to spot struggling cities at a glance.
+*   **Threshold Discovery:** Identified that **Furniture** has the lowest discount tolerance (breaking even at ~24%), whereas **Office Supplies** remains resilient at higher tiers.
+*   **Risk Mitigation:** The "Profit Colour" implementation allowed stakeholders to instantly identify unprofitable regions.
+*   **Strategic Foundation:** Established a baseline for future Forecasting Models to predict the financial impact of seasonal sales before launch.

 ## 🧰 Technical Stack
 *   **Tool:** Power BI (Web/Desktop)